FullstackGJJ/dev-notes/task-history/Dec-2021/racket_lang_watcher_creation.md

 **Problem**: Racket lang eco system currently does not have a polling file watcher that is crucial for people who use docker containers as development environments but still want to have tests to auto re-run

-**Solution**: TBD
+**Solution**: Fully working new package named raco-watcher that is a polling based file watcher (https://github.com/FullstackGJJ/raco-watcher)

 **Relevant skills before**:
 - Racket Lang - 0
-- Scientific expert driven design - 3
+- Scientific solution exploration - 0

 **Relevant skills before**:
-- Racket Lang - TBD
+- Racket Lang - 1
-- Scientific expert driven design - 3
+- Scientific solution exploration - 3

+**Lessons Learned**:
+- Not having types can make interpreting and reading other people's packages challenging
+- Don't trust other people's code without scrutinizing it first
+- Be careful to format code in a way that makes parenthesis clear

 ## Tutorials:
 - https://docs.racket-lang.org/pkg/getting-started.html